How to get a business credit card

 While every business credit card approval will have different requirements, most require good to excellent credit for approval:

-The three nationwide credit bureaus—Equifax®, Experian® and TransUnion®—offer you one free copy of your credit report every year.
-You can order yours from AnnualCreditReport.com.
-Take advantage of those free reports and ensure your credit is healthy enough for approval before you apply.
+The three nationwide credit bureaus—Equifax®, Experian® and TransUnion®—offer one free copy of your credit report annually.
+Take advantage of these free reports and ensure your credit is healthy enough for approval before you apply.
+While every business credit card approval will have different requirements, most expect a FICO® score of 670 or higher.

 2. Compare business credit card options

-- What APR (annual percentage rate) can you afford?
+• What annual percentage rate (APR) can you afford?
 APR determines the interest you’ll pay within a year, and some business credit cards offer 0 percent introductory APR.
 This offer can give you some time, usually 12 months, to pay off larger purchases.

-- Where do you spend the most in your business?
-Different credit cards offer different types of rewards, so choosing a card that rewards you for the categories you spend the most in is something to consider.
+• Where do you spend the most in your business?
+Credit cards offer different types of rewards, so choosing a card that rewards you for the categories you spend the most on is something to consider.

 Remember that every business credit card offers something different.
 You should tailor your choice according to how your business operates and where you’ll use your card the most.